antoniobrandaodesign/ab_boilerplate/README.md

 Why Jeet?
 We believe that not only style but also layout logic should be independent from markup.
 Jeet is a hyper simple yet efficient way to apply responsive layout logic to HTML, without even touching HTML files.
 Everything is done within CSS.
 Jeet doesn't pollute your HTML with .col-md2.col-lg4.col-etc classes everywhere.
 It doesn't enforce a specific responsive behaviour to any piece of HTML.
 In typical Bootstrap code, everytime we want to change responsive behaviour we need to edit HTML files, making code hard to maintain.
 You shouldn't even be messing about with HTML files in the first place.
 Since media queries are CSS, responsive work should stay in CSS.
 This is what Jeet, Rupture and Typgraphic allow us to accomplish gracefully.

-Jeet + Rupture example: How to make a grid that shows 1 element por row in mobile, 2 in tablets, and 3 in desktop ?
+Jeet + Rupture example: How to make a grid that shows 1 element por row in mobile, 2 in tablets, and 3 in desktop?
+Using Stylus it would be like this:

     .grid-element
         +mobile()